Spending months at home during the coronavirus lockdown resulted in thousands of people taking the plunge and getting a pet...

-- Demand for puppies has jumped due to the pandemic
+- Demand for puppies went up hugely due to the pandemic

 - Pets can help to reduce anxiety and feelings of isolation